XanderVertegaal/XanderVertegaal/README.md

 ---

 Hi, I am **Xander**, a 29-year-old full-stack web developer from the Netherlands.
-After working as a linguistic researcher for several years, I am now broadening my view and ready to take on a new job as a web developer.
-Although I have a background in both front-end and back-end technologies, I especially love using **React** and **TypeScript** (with **Redux** for state management) to create beautiful and functional web applications.
+After working as a linguistic researcher and university teacher with a passion for educational technology for several years, I am now broadening my view and ready to take on a new job as a web developer.
+I am a strong analytical thinker, capable of learning new skills and technologies quickly and efficiently and strongly driven to improve myself and my skillset whereever possible.

+My background is in both front-end and back-end technologies, but I especially love using **React** and **TypeScript** (with **Redux** for state management) to create beautiful, responsive and functional web applications.

 Check out some of the projects I did in the pinned repos below!